 How to Get People to Join Your Facebook Group: Practical Tips

-How many Facebook Groups do you belong to?
+How many Facebook Groups do you belong to, and how many of those do you actively participate in?

 Let's say you want to start one of your own, though.
 (Or maybe you've already started it!)